-During the year ended December 31, 2022, under our Newsoara agreement, we invoiced and collected \$0.2 million relating to supplying product for Newsoara to use in its clinical trials.
-As the product did not ship during the year ended December 31, 2022, we recorded the cash received as deferred revenue until the product was shipped.
-During the six months ended June 30, 2023, we shipped the product to Newsoara and thus recognized the revenue.
+During the six months ended June 30, 2023, under our license agreement with Newsoara, we invoiced and collected \$0.2 million relating to supplying product for Newsoara to use in its clinical trials.
+During the six months ended June 30, 2024, we recognized revenue of \$0.01 million relating to the Company's license agreement with ELIAS Animal Health, LLC.